Robert E. Pursley

-Robert Edwin Pursley (born November 23, 1927) is a retired lieutenant general in the United States Air Force who served as commander of United States Forces Japan and Fifth Air Force, with headquarters at Fuchu Air Station, Japan.
+Robert Edwin Pursley (November 23, 1927 – July 24, 2025) was a lieutenant general in the United States Air Force who served as commander of United States Forces Japan and Fifth Air Force, with headquarters at Fuchu Air Station, Japan.
 As commander, he was the senior United States military representative in Japan and responsible for the conduct of United States air operations in Japan and the Republic of Korea.

 Early life and education

-Pursley was born in 1927, in Muncie, Indiana.
+Pursley was born in Muncie, Indiana on November 23, 1927.
 He attended Ball State University and graduated from the United States Military Academy in 1949 with a Bachelor of Science and a commission in the United States Air Force as second lieutenant.
 He received a Master of Business Administration from Harvard University in 1957, and took additional post-graduate work at Harvard until June 1958.